 Each student officially accepted into the athletic training program is expected to follow all policies and procedures established by the University, the College of Allied Health and Nursing, the Department of Human Performance, all affiliated clinical sites, and the athletic training program.
-Failure to abide by these policies, procedures and guidelines may result in probation and/or dismissal from the program.
 In addition, each student is expected to maintain academic excellence, the highest professional and ethical standards, and to take an active role in their classroom and clinical education.